Hannah Turner, PhD

-I am a critical information studies scholar and Assistant Professor at the University of British Columbia in the School of Information, where I research the connection between documentation, culture, and technology.
-I am also the co-editor of the journal, Museum Anthropology; and I am Program Chair and Secretary of the Board of the YVR Art Foundation.
+I am a settler information and museum studies scholar and Associate Professor at the University of British Columbia in the School of Information, where I research the connection between documentation, culture, and technology.
+From 2021-2024 I was also the co-editor of the journal, Museum Anthropology.

 My book, Cataloguing Culture (UBC Press, 2020) is a history of ethnographic documentation practices and the classification and the cataloguing of material culture collections in the Smithsonian’s Department of Anthropology.